 that covers that topics.
 The instructor may give pop quizzes on the

-- There will be in-class midterms and a final, covering the
+- There will be an in-class midterm, two quizzes, and a final, covering the

 primary material of the course.